Tamaraw: Ecology and life history

 As a rare, endemic mammal on a relatively secluded island, the ecology of the tamaraw is largely unknown.
 Individuals of the species are reclusive and shy away from humans.
-In addition, the small sizes of the species' subpopulations, already spread thin throughout their fragmented range (on 1986, about 51 individuals are found in a 20-km2 area), make contact with any more than a solitary individual a rarity.
+In addition, the small sizes of the species' subpopulations, already spread thin throughout their fragmented range (in 1986, about 51 individuals were found in a 20-km2 area), make contact with any more than a solitary individual a rarity.

 Habitat

 B. mindorensis prefers tropical highland forested areas.
 It is typically found in thick brush, near open-canopied glades, where it may feed on grasses.
 Since human habitation and subsequent forest fragmentation of their home island of Mindoro, the habitat preferences of the tamaraw have somewhat expanded to lower-altitude grassy plains.
 Within their mountainous environment, tamaraws will usually be found not far from sources of water.

 Trophic ecology

 The tamaraw is a grazer that feeds on grasses and young bamboo shoots, although it is known to prefer cogon grass and wild sugarcane (Saccharum spontaneum).
 They are naturally diurnal, feeding during the daytime hours; however, daytime human activities have recently forced select B. mindorensis individuals to be nocturnal to avoid human contact.